Skip to contents

-Analyzes sentiment using Large Language Models (OpenAI, Gemini, or Ollama).
+Analyzes sentiment using Large Language Models (OpenAI or Gemini).
 Provides nuanced sentiment understanding including sarcasm detection, mixed emotions, and contextual interpretation that lexicon-based methods miss.

 Usage